 Lawdy – if we had all day, I’d spend more time talking about casting sites.
 People love them.
 People HATE them.
 And you get to make your own decision.

 Personally, I was very turned off by them before I got to know more about them.
 I’d heard so much shite on the internet about them and defaulted to staying away.
 However, one day I got really curious about the biggest and most popular casting site out there – why were people so negative?
-What is going on?
+What is the big deal with these guys?

 So, in pursuit of goodness, I called them.
 Someone got back to me within 30 minutes and I spent about 45 minutes asking questions and trying to figure them out.
-I was satisfied with the answers and appreciated the call back.
+I was satisfied with the answers and appreciated the callback.
 Needless to say, I took a “risk” and joined.
-It has jump started my career, and while I don’t want to rely on this site forever, I believe it presents an opportunity for new talent to get out in the “real world of VO” and see what they’re made of.
+It has jump-started my career, and while I don’t want to rely on this site forever, I believe it presents an opportunity for new talent to get out in the real world of VO and see client and industry trends up close.

 At this point, still so early in my voiceover career, I couldn’t have done it without a little push from a casting site.
 Just know, the decision is entirely yours and who cares what other people think.
 They’re not paying your bills!